 The Local Control Funding Formula (LCFF) provides money to school districts with a uniform base grant for every student, adjusted by grade level.
-Plus they receive adjustments for the number of students living in poverty, English learners, and foster youth.
-Then there are further adjustments for concentration of these groups if they are above 55% of the district's enrollment.
+Districts also receive adjustments for the number of students living in poverty, English learners, and foster youth.
+Then there are further adjustments for concentration of these groups if they are above 45% and at 55% of the district's enrollment.
 More information about the LCFF is available at www.cde.ca.gov/fg/aa/lc/.

 The Local Control Accountability Plan (LCAP) is a critical part of the LCFF.
-Each school district is required to engage parents, students, educators, employees, and the community to establish their plan.
-The LCAP must focus on eight areas identified as State priorities:
+Each school district is required to engage parents, students, teachers, principals, administrators, other employees, employee associations, and stakeholders to establish their plan.
+The LCAP must focus on eight state identified priorities:

 - 1. Basic Services

 - 5. Pupil Engagement

 - 2. Implementation of State Standards

-- 6. School Climate
+- 6. School Climate7.
+Course Access

 - 3. Parental Involvement

-- 7. Course Access
+- 8. Other Pupil Outcomes

 - 4. Pupil Achievement

-- 8. Other Pupil Outcomes

 The plan must describe the overall vision for students, annual goals including language acquisition, and specific action to achieve these goals.
 The plan will demonstrate how the district's budget will help achieve the goals, and annually assess how well the strategies improved outcomes.
-Anyone can comment about proposals or expenditures to the school board; at parent, student, community engagement meetings; at staff LCAP meetings; or to the district LCAP Advisory Committee.
-Complaints regarding LCAP may be filed anonymously or using the District Uniform

-Complaint Procedures.
-[EC 305, 47606.5, 47607.3, 52060-52076, 5 CCR 4600, 4622]
+Anyone can bring or forward ideas or comment to the governing board on proposals or expenditures at parent or community engagement meetings.
+Complaints regarding the LCAP may be filed anonymously or using the District Uniform Complaint Procedures.
+[EC 305, 47606.5, 47607.3, 52060-52076; 5 CCR 4600, 4622]